RaviTeja110820/aws/AWS Essentials.md

 You upload your application, and ***Elastic Beanstalk*** automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.

+***Amazon EMR*** helps you analyze and process vast amounts of data by distributing the computational work across a cluster of virtual servers running in the AWS Cloud.
+The cluster is managed using an open-source framework called Hadoop.
+Amazon EMR lets you focus on crunching or analyzing your data without having to worry about the time-consuming setup, management, and tuning of Hadoop clusters or the compute capacity they rely on.

 ***Amazon EKS*** is a fully managed service that you can use to run Kubernetes on AWS.
 Kubernetes is open-source software that enables you to deploy and manage containerized applications at scale.
 Containers provide you with a standard way to package your application's code and dependencies into a single object.
 Containers are frequently used for processes and workflows in which there are essential requirements for security, reliability, and scalability.

 ***Amazon Augmented AI (Amazon A2I)*** provides built-in human review workflows for common machine learning use cases, such as content moderation and text extraction from documents.
 With Amazon A2I, you can also create your own workflows for machine learning models built on AmazonA2I